 As discussed previously in my post, Ace the Video Statement for MIT Sloan, take a risk and be vulnerable – the goal is to provide a genuine glimpse into who you are.
 You only have a minute to deliver a response that’s memorable, profound and articulate.
 A compelling tactic is to elaborate on one, specific experience that reveals an important part dimension of who you are.
 We all have stories to tell.
 Are you the only member of your family who can get a grandparent to have a meaningful conversation around health?
 Is your gummy smile so infectious that you’re legendary around for brightening people’s days in your neighborhood?
 Don’t shy away from talking about those things.

 Finally, the (pre) interview reflection.
 Note a central theme across the entire Sloan application: MIT values individuality so don’t be afraid to be unapologetically you.
 This prompt is about diversity, which means articulating what you uniquely bring to the table.
 Akin to the video introduction and cover letter, your deployment of illustrative examples is vital.
 When have you worked to create or nurture a community that is increasingly diverse, inclusive and welcoming?
 Select a single answer and elaborate upon that story.
-Whether it’s through your love of MotoGP or chess or charity work, muster your authenticity and courage to show them you already have developed this capacity – and then make clear where you hope to let it shine at MIT.
+Whether it’s through your love of MotoGP or chess or community service, muster your authenticity and courage to show them you already have developed this capacity – and then make clear where you hope to let it shine at MIT.
 And this bears repeating: save the “why MIT” for the actual interview or post-interview email follow-up, which is the best place to fill in these types of gaps.

 As exemplified by the application components themselves, MIT is significantly more interested in understanding how you think and act – how navigated a difficult decision, came up with an innovative solution and what makes you memorable.
 While they definitely respect quantitative abilities, Sloan also values the uniquely human parts of your personality, and the integrity, passion and principles that guide you.
 Sidestep the temptation to mold yourself into the ‘perfect applicant’ you think Sloan is looking for.
 Instead, embrace the idiosyncratic application prompts and allow them to fuel your creativity.